 Table of Contents

 If you are in early recovery for a drug or alcohol addiction chances are your body has seen better days.
-In active addiction, most people pay little attention to nutrition and exercise, leading to eventual vitamin deficiencies, a depleted immune system, and a paunchy physique as time and energy was diverted toward acquiring, using, and recovery from the drug of choice.
+In active addiction, most people pay little attention to nutrition and exercise, leading to eventual vitamin deficiencies, a depleted immune system, and a paunchy physique as time and energy were diverted toward acquiring, using, and recovering from the drug of choice.
 Once the mind clears in sobriety and you begin to focus on the consequences of the addiction, you may be startled at the poor state of your physical health.

 Thankfully, the body is resilient and, with some consistency and dedication to overall wellness, it can rebound.
 Making fitness a priority can provide a multitude of benefits for the individual in recovery.
-Exercise and addiction recovery are an excellent combination for renewing strength, confidence, and hope in achieving a fulfilling life.
+Exercise and addiction recovery is an excellent combination for renewing strength, confidence, and hope in achieving a fulfilling life.

 Exercise and Addiction Recovery: The Protective Effects of Physical Activity

 While it has been widely understood in the recovery field for years that exercise is beneficial to individuals in addiction recovery, there is actual research that helps indicate how and why that is.
 In an article by Mark A. Smith and Wendy J. Lynch published in Frontiers in Psychology entitled “Exercise as a Potential Treatment for Drug Abuse: Evidence from Preclinical Studies,” the authors explain how epidemiological studies, or how certain determinants can influence disease development or progression, demonstrate the protective effects of exercise for the recovering addict.
-The article states that, “Collectively, these studies have provided convincing evidence to support the development of exercise-based interventions to reduce compulsive patterns of drug intake in clinical and at-risk populations.”
+The article states that “Collectively, these studies have provided convincing evidence to support the development of exercise-based interventions to reduce compulsive patterns of drug intake in clinical and at-risk populations.”

 In their study featuring rats who had access to a running wheel in the home cage, they found that the effects of running lasted beyond the exercise period, reducing the rats drug-seeking behavior after a period of abstinence.
 This, they posit, demonstrates how exercise may be effective at preventing relapse.
 They conclude by stating that the neurobiological effects of exercise can serve as an alternative non-drug reinforcer of sobriety.